osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 ## Static Pages

-A web server extender must map static resources in the /static directory to the web, using the remaining path.
-For example, a resource /static/foo/bar/baz.png must be available under /foo/bar/baz.png on the local web server.
+A webserver extender must map static resources in the /static directory to the web, using the remaining path.
+For example, a resource /static/foo/bar/baz.png must be available under /foo/bar/baz.png on the local webserver.
 Since this space is shared, it is strongly recommended to paths do not clash.

 The extender must overlay all resources in bundle ID order.
 That is, multiple bundles can contribute to the same folder and the bundle with the highest ID will overwrite bundles with the same resource paths but a lower bundle id.